JamesWeatherhead/asq-phi/README.md

 ## The Problem: Safe Handoff from HIPAA BAA LLMs

-Large Language Models (LLMs) running inside HIPAA Business Associate Agreements (BAAs) can legally process Protected Health Information (PHI).
-However, when these LLMs need external tools like: web search APIs, Model Context Protocol (MCP) servers, medical databases, etc and any query crossing the BAA boundary **must not contain PHI**.
+Large Language Models (LLMs) running inside HIPAA Business Associate Agreements (BAAs) can legally ingest and process Protected Health Information (PHI) because all computation occurs inside the institution’s secure, BAA-covered environment.
+However, when these LLMs need external tools like: web search APIs, Model Context Protocol (MCP) servers, non-BAA knowledge services, or external medical databases, the model must send a query across the BAA boundary, and no PHI is permitted to cross that boundary under any circumstance.
+This creates a strict safe harbor barrier: inside the BAA environment, PHI is allowed; outside the BAA environment, even a single identifier makes the request non-compliant.

+In practice, the BAA side typically runs Azure HIPAA-covered LLMs or on-prem models, which are usually older releases with fixed knowledge cutoffs and often 1–2 versions behind frontier models.
+These internal models have no live web access, so external retrieval requires crossing into a non-BAA environment that may contain MCP servers, web_search_api tools, or deep_research_api systems.
+These external endpoints operate on the live internet, are not HIPAA-constrained, and usually rely on frontier-class models that cannot legally receive PHI.

 Current de-identification systems fail at this handoff because: